Connect Odoo

 Section titled “Sales & Customer Operations”- Sales Analyst (read-only) — Revenue analysis, customer rankings, order trends, and product margin analysis using standard cost.

-- CRM & Sales Assistant (read-write) — Pipeline management, lead follow-up, opportunity updates and customer data maintenance.
+- CRM & Sales Assistant (read-write) — Pipeline management, lead follow-up, opportunity updates, customer data maintenance, and end-to-end quotation building.
+Includes

 - Subscription Manager (read-only) — Tracks MRR, churn, renewal dates and recurring revenue across your subscription base.